RFID Will Help Deliver the Fan Experience of the Future

 Location based fan experience sharing and engaging with friends, sports teams and professional athletes on social networks.
 (See previous posts RFID Predictions and Shredding it with Sensors for examples).

 Sports teams are investing significant dollars to create the next big thing in fan experience and today’s wireless and mobility technologies allow for a new level of personalized fan involvement.
-Check out the expansive use of Cisco communication technologies at the new Yankee Stadium (hey if Fenway Park was as cool, I'd write about it too) to provide fans with a more interactive, personalized and immersive sporting experience.
-As advertised by Cisco, this infrastructure is architected to integrate video, voice, data and wireless services into a seamless next-generation network that transcends sports operations.
+Check out the expansive use of Cisco communication technologies at the new Yankee Stadium to provide fans with a more interactive, personalized and immersive sporting experience.
+As advertised by Cisco, this infrastructure is architected to integrate video, voice, data and wireless services into a seamless next generation network that transcends sports operations.

 With an estimated 50 billion smart cards in use by 2015 and RFID finding its way into sports tickets and other venue services, what impact will RFID and related technologies have on the way that stadiums operate?
 What are the benefits that businesses and fans can expect to gain from using RFID-based solutions?